-The Terrell Main Library has 30 short term loan laptops available for checkout from the circulation desk on a first come, first served basis.
+The Terrell Main Library has 32 short term loan macbooks and 7 short term loan Chromebooks available for checkout from the circulation desk on a first come, first served basis.
 They are available to use outside the building and circulate overnight.

 - Laptops are intended primarily for short-term use by Oberlin College students.